tomviljo/levelshifter/FILE_FORMAT.md

 ## Example

-This pseudocode file is an example of an indefinitely looping animation of 5 x 2 tiles where the upper row says "Hello" and the lower row says "hello" in blinking text.
+This pseudocode file is an example of an indefinitely looping animation of 5 x 2 tiles where the upper row says "Hello" and the lower row says "world" in blinking text.

 ```
 Hex                Description